dindinoh/tentog/README.md

 It should fix your keys as kestore.js if you haven't set them up using longears python-tent-client before.
 In that case copy them to the keystore specified in the config file.
 It will start fetching new posts in the background.

 Keys in status window:
-* arrows : move to a specific post (nothing to be done with it for now)
-* p      : to write a post with your favorite editor
 * u      : update status window
 * e      : enter edit line